ksmithut/jawt/README.md

 # Requirements

-This requires at least Node.js v15.13.0 because it utilizes the [WebCrypto](https://nodejs.org/dist/latest-v15.x/docs/api/webcrypto.html) implementation introduced in Node.js v15.0.0 as well as the global `atob` and `btoa` methods introduced in Node.js v15.13.0.
+This requires at least Node.js v17.0.0 because it utilizes the [WebCrypto](https://nodejs.org/dist/latest-v15.x/docs/api/webcrypto.html) implementation introduced in Node.js v15.0.0.
 At the time of writing this, it also says this API is experimental (Stability 1), which states:

 > Experimental.
 The feature is not subject to Semantic Versioning rules.